Jerry Hall

 Jerry Faye Hall (born July 2, 1956) is an American model and actress.
-She began modelling in the 1970s and became one of the most sought after models in the world.
+She began modeling in the 1970s and became one of the most sought-after models in the world.
 She transitioned into acting, appearing in the 1989 film Batman.
 Hall was the long-term partner of Rolling Stones frontman Mick Jagger, with whom she has four children.
-She subsequently married media mogul Rupert Murdoch until they divorced in 2022.
+She was the fourth wife of Rupert Murdoch until they divorced in 2022.

 Early life

 Hall was born in Gonzales, Texas, to Marjorie (née Sheffield), a medical records librarian, and John P. Hall.
 She is of English, Irish, and Dutch descent.
-She was raised in the Dallas suburb of Mesquite, Texas.

 Hall graduated from North Mesquite High School early at 16.
 While in high school, she also took classes at Eastfield College in archery, tennis, and gymnastics.
-Hall has been fluent in French since she was 16.

-She has a twin sister, Terry, whose jobs have included working in a photography and printmaking shop, real estate investing, and real estate broker.
+She has a twin sister, Terry, whose jobs have included working in a photography and printmaking shop, real-estate investing, and real-estate broker.
 They have three older sisters, including Rosy Hall, one of the first Dallas Cowboys Cheerleaders.

 In the TV series Who Do You Think You Are?, Hall discovered that she was descended from Humphrey Best, an associate of American pioneer Daniel Boone.

 Career

 Modeling

 Jerry Hall and her twin sister Terry were in the French Riviera sunbathing on a Saint Tropez beach when fashion agent Claude Haddad discovered them.
-She moved to Paris where she shared an apartment with singer Grace Jones and Jessica Lange.
-Her modelling career began when she appeared, in the guise of a siren, on the cover of Roxy Music's album Siren (1975).
+She moved to Paris, where she shared an apartment with singer Grace Jones and Jessica Lange.
+Her modeling career began when she appeared in the guise of a mermaid on the cover of Roxy Music's album Siren (1975).

-By 1977, Hall had been on 40 magazine covers including Italian Vogue and Cosmopolitan.
-She was earning modelling fees in excess of $1,000 per day.
-Her long blonde hair and height of six feet quickly made her one of the most visible and photographed models of the day.
+By 1977, Hall had been on 40 magazine covers, including Italian Vogue and Cosmopolitan.
+She was earning modeling fees in excess of $1,000 per day.
+Her long, blonde hair and height of six feet quickly made her one of the most visible and photographed models of the day.

 In 2016, Hall won the Lifetime Achievement Award from the Fashion Group International Dallas.

-Hall was also a muse for artists Francesco Clemente, Ed Ruscha and Lucian Freud.
+Hall was also a muse for artists Francesco Clemente, Ed Ruscha, and Lucian Freud.
 Hall modeled for Andy Warhol many times.